Accounting Schools in Delaware

 Highest First-Time CPA Exam Pass Rate with a Bachelor’s Degree

-Each year, the National Association of State Boards of Accountancy (NASBA) releases a report including data on candidate performance on the Uniform CPA Exam.7 The following schools had the highest first-time CPA exam pass rates in Delaware in 2019 (the most recent report available*) for candidates with a bachelor’s degree, with the overall average pass rate for first-time test-takers in Delaware being 51.3%:
+The National Association of State Boards of Accountancy (NASBA) releases reports including data on candidate performance on the Uniform CPA Exam.11 The following schools had the highest first-time CPA exam pass rates in Delaware in 2019 (the most recent report available*) for candidates with a bachelor’s degree, with the overall pass rate for first-time test-takers in Delaware being 51.3%:

 Schools in Delaware with Accounting Degrees

 To give you an idea of the breadth and depth of accounting degrees offered in Delaware, we have profiled select programs below.
 Be sure to visit the websites of programs of interest for more detailed information on courses, admissions requirements and deadlines, and faculty.